Thimphu Bhutan Tourism

 Tango Monastery

-Tango Monastery: Tango Monastery is a Buddhist monastery located 14 kilometers (8.7mi) north of Bhutan’s capital city, near Cheri Mountain.
-It was founded by Phajo Drugom Zhigpo (1184? – 1251?) in the 13th century and built in its present form by Tenzin Rabgye, the 4th Temporal Ruler in 1688.
-In 1616, the Tibetan lama Shabdrung Ngawang Namgyal meditated in its cave.
-The self-emanated form of the wrathful Hayagriva is deified in the monastery.
-It belongs to the Drukpa Kagyu School of Buddhism in Bhutan.
-Tango Monastery is built in the dzong fashion and has a characteristic curved (semi-circular) outside wall and a prominent central tower with recesses.
-It covers the caves where originally meditation and miracles were performed by saints from the 12th century onwards.
-Behind the series of prayer wheels are engraved slates.
-Inside the courtyard is a gallery, illustrating the leaders of the Drukpa Kagyupa lineage.
+Phajo Drugom Zhigpo founded Tango Monastery, a Buddhist monastery located near Cheri Mountain, 14 kilometers (8.7mi) north of Bhutan’s capital city.
+Tenzin Rabgye, the 4th Temporal Ruler, built it in its present form in 1688.
+The Tibetan lama Shabdrung Ngawang Namgyal meditated in its cave in 1616.
+The monastery belongs to the Drukpa Kagyu School of Buddhism in Bhutan and deifies the self-emanated form of the wrathful Hayagriva.
+Tango Monastery, built in the dzong fashion, has a characteristic curved (semi-circular) outside wall and a prominent central tower with recesses.
+The monastery covers the caves where meditation and miracles were performed by saints from the 12th century onwards.
+The courtyard has a gallery that illustrates the leaders of the Drukpa Kagyupa lineage.
+Engraved slates are behind the series of prayer wheels.
 Read More

 National Institute of Zorig Chusum